 Continuous Run Time (Duty Cycle)

-This is a critical factor for any professional paper shredder.
-“Continuous run time” or “duty cycle” indicates how long the machine can operate non-stop before needing to cool down.
-Home shredders might only run for 5-10 minutes, but a professional model should offer a minimum of 30 minutes, with heavy-duty machines providing “continuous duty” (meaning they can run for hours without needing a break).
-If you’re shredding large batches, a long continuous run time is essential to prevent frustrating downtime due to overheating.
+Continuous run time, or duty cycle, indicates how long a professional paper shredder can operate non-stop before cooling down.
+While home shredders run for 5-10 minutes, professional models should offer a minimum of 30 minutes, with heavy-duty machines providing “continuous duty” for hours.
+A long continuous run time is essential for large shredding batches to prevent frustrating downtime due to overheating.

 Advanced Features